xlucasdemelo/products-service/README.md

 ```
 ### DB migration

-I am using Flyway for DB migration, the sql files are a **src/main/resources/migration**
+I am using Flyway for DB migration, the sql files are at **src/main/resources/migration**

 ### Documentation